June 1–19, M–F, except June 12 and 17

 The course will explore the substance of international human rights law and the foundations of the body of law and its development.
 This includes studying the incorporation of international human rights law into regional and domestic legal systems.
 Current issues will be examined, such as the balance between rights and security concerns, the tension between sovereignty and public international law, and the question of jurisdiction over human rights violations.
 A portion of the course will focus on human rights law and practice in relation to the Northern Ireland conflict.

-(Mark Patterson, Fordham Law; Philip Leith, QUB; Phillip Johnson, UCD)
+(Ron Lazebnik, Fordham Law; Phillip Johnson, UCD)

 International Criminal Law